FAQ's

 The moisture itself is not a problem, it means that the compost is heating up (that's a good thing) and the air temperature outside of Cuddy™ is most likely colder than inside, that can cause condensation.

 If you are travelling for extended periods, having some type of ventilation is ideal.
 There are many options Cuddy™ gives you for how to vent, depending on how you are installing and using the toilet.
-There are also some new retrofittable venting innovations on the way.

 Please get in touch if you have any questions and we can work out what will work best for you.